February 11, June 12, October 12

 There is a quality of stillness that is the night before the dawn.
 It is as if life is holding its breath, waiting for the birth of light.
-Night Prayer places us in this stillness, this silence, and emerging light.
+Vigils places us in this stillness, this silence, and emerging light.
 In this time before the dawn, accompanied by the human journey of the psalms, we are soothed and softened by grace.

 The Desert Father Evagrius spoke of this when he wrote: ‘Singing the Psalm pacifies the passions and calms the intemperance of the body; on the other hand, prayer prepares the intelligence to operate according to its own nature’ (Chapters on Prayer, 83).

 There is a depthing that happens as we go with the psalms into prayer.
-At the house we do not use all the psalms in the way that Benedict recommends.
+Maybe we do not use all the psalms in the way that Benedict recommends.
 Yet the story of God and humanity that is the psalms still draws out what is hidden in us.
 Be it anger, be it joy, as this happens, we do not analyse; we simply give attention to the words of the psalm.
 This gives space for the divine life, active in us and the psalms, to love and to heal.

-Praying the psalms is not about the repression of emotion and feeling so that we say and do the ‘correct’ things during prayer.
+Praying the psalms is not about the supression of emotion and feeling so that we say and do the ‘correct’ things during prayer.
 The psalms enable prayer to be humane because the psalms, warts and all, are thoroughly human.
 To pray with the psalms is to meet our own humanity and all humanity.
 It is an exercise in a coming to awareness, both of ourselves and the grace operative in life.

 Over time, praying the psalms together in this way has the intellect becoming silent.
 In this silence is our true nature.
 It is a nature to be lived, not to be observed; it is an image of divinity.
-Attention on the words of the psalms and on the word of the mantra allow us to grow into this divine image: our loving selves.
+Attention on the words of the psalms and on the word of the mantra both allow us to grow into this divine image: our loving selves.

 This way with the psalms can be undermined if all we do is see the psalms with a rational and critical eye.
 What of the talk about killing your enemies, about an angry and vengeful God; about conquest and separation, a God putting conditions on love and presence?
 Should we use these parts of the psalms during prayer?